CNSC Conflict of Interest Policy

 The President is responsible for monitoring the performance of the CNSC with respect to the application and administration of this policy.
 This includes assessing the CNSC’s service delivery structure, resource allocation, human resources competencies, performance indicators, systems, processes and procedures, and reviewing this policy.

-It is expected that conflicts of interest will be resolved through discussion and agreement between the employee and the Ethics Advisor or Director or Delegate or President.
+It is expected that conflicts of interest will be resolved through discussion and agreement between the employee and the Senior Ethics Advisor, or director or the President.
 Disagreements, if any, will be resolved through the appeal and resolution procedures available to the CNSC and its employees.

 Appendix A: Definitions

-Conflict of duties: A conflict that arises, not because of employees’ private interests, but as a result of one or more concurrent or competing official responsibilities.
-For example, these roles could include their primary employment and their responsibilities in an outside role that forms part of their official duties, such as an appointment to a board of directors, or other outside functions.
+Conflict of duties: A conflict that arises not because of an employee’s private interests, but as a result of one or more concurrent or competing official responsibilities.
+For example, these roles could include their primary employment and their responsibilities in an outside role that forms part of their official duties, such as an appointment to a board of directors or other outside functions.

 Conflict of interest: A situation in which employees have private interests that could improperly influence the performance of their official duties and responsibilities or in which they use their office for personal gain.